SysDesignMeetup/challenge_kvstore/README.md

 Clearly, the larger the batch size is, the larger the fraction of requests that will respect stickiness will be.
 Thus, batch size is another, orthogonal parameter to running the test.

-These two orthogonal parameters define the test matix.
+These two orthogonal parameters define the test matrix.
 For each cell in this matrix, the simulated traffic is gradually increased in requests-per-second until the system fails.
 For each cell in the matrix the maximum sustained load, in requests per second, is recorded as the score.

 (Note: We will probably do some binary-searching here, with a threshold, since due to pseudo-deterministic nature of the simulated environment, the passing-to-failing "transition" may not be a fully monotonic function of the simulated QPS.)